-What is the Start-up visa?
+What is the Start-up Visa?

-What is the difference between the start-up visa and the Tier 1 Graduate Entrepreneur visa?
+What is the Difference between the Start-up Visa and the Tier 1 Graduate Entrepreneur Visa?

-Get in touch for a initial consultation on tel: 0203 5245439.
+Get in touch with us for an initial consultation on 0203 5245439.

-What is meant by an ‘endorsement’?
+What is Meant by an ‘Endorsement’?

-If you want to apply for a start-up visa you will need an endorsement by an endorsing body.
-You will have to pitch your business plan to an endorsing body and if they are convinced your business idea is innovative, viable and scalable, they will write a letter of endorsement which confirms this.
+- a pitch pf your business plan to an endorsing body and, if they are convinced your business idea is innovative, viable and scalable, they will write a letter of endorsement which confirms this.
 You will then be able to apply for the next stage of the application process.

-What does an innovative, viable and scalable business plan look like?
+What does an Innovative, Viable and Scalable Business Plan look like?

 The three requirements are not applicable if your last grant of leave was in the Tier 1 (Graduated Entrepreneur) category.
 In this case, the endorser will need to identify that your business venture is genuine and capable.

-The endorsement body will also summarise the business venture and the main products or services to be provided.
+The endorsement body will be satisfied that you intend to spend the majority of your time developing your business.
+They will also summarise the business venture and the main products or services to be provided.

-Does the applicant need to be the sole founder of the business?
+Does the Applicant Need to be the Sole Founder of the Business?

-No, whilst the sole founder could apply for a start-up visa, a member of the entrepreneurial team can also apply for this visa.
+No, whilst the sole founder could apply for a Start-up visa, a member of the entrepreneurial team can also apply for this visa.

 Additionally, an individual who is part of a multiple start-up migrant team can also apply.
 Even if the whole team shares the same business idea, this will be independently endorsed.

-What other requirements will I need to satisfy?
+What other Requirements will I need to Satisfy?